twilio/twilio-ruby/UPGRADE.md

 -----------------------------
 ### Overview

-##### Twilio Ruby Helper Library’s major version 7.0.0-rc.x is now available.
-We ensured that you can upgrade to Ruby helper Library 7.0.0-rc.x version without any breaking changes
+##### Twilio Ruby Helper Library’s major version 7.0.0 is now available.
+We ensured that you can upgrade to Ruby helper Library 7.0.0 version without any breaking changes of existing apis

-Twilio Helper libraries now support nested json body while sending requests.
+Behind the scenes Ruby Helper is now auto-generated via OpenAPI with this release.
+This enables us to rapidly add new features and enhance consistency across versions and languages.
+We're pleased to inform you that version 7.0.0 adds support for the application/json content type in the request body.

 To learn more about the Ruby Helper Library, check out [our docs](https://www.twilio.com/docs/libraries/ruby).